samelstob/notes/management-notes/papers/spark.md

 i) Spark RDDs are in-memory.
-I think they can also spill to disk if they get large? ii) Spark can represent data as bogo Java objects (i.e. not serialized) to reduce overhead
+I think they can also spill to disk if they get large? ii) Spark RDDs represent data as bogo Java objects (i.e. not serialized) to reduce overhead
-* Although RDDs are a sort of "share memory" by restricting the way that programs interact with it to "coarse-grained transformations" it can be made much more efficient
+* Although RDDs are a sort of "shared memory" by restricting the way that programs interact with it to "coarse-grained transformations" it can be made much more efficient
 * RDDs as compared to general shared memory recognize that the key use case is